godotengine/godot-docs/classes/class_poolstringarray.rst

 Description
 -----------

 String Array.
 Array of strings.
 Can only contain strings.
 Optimized for memory usage, can't fragment the memory.
+Note that this type is passed by value and not by reference.

 Member Function Description
 ---------------------------